Bringing your dog to Bodnant Garden

 If you're visiting with your dog we ask that for the enjoyment of all our visitors, for the wellbeing of our beds and borders and to protect local wildlife and livestock you stick to our paths and follow some simple guidelines.
 With our corporate partner Forthglade we've produced the Canine Code:

-Scoop that poop: Bag it and bin it to keep your favourite places beautiful - and our gardeners happy!
-You'll find doggie bins and water bowls around the garden.
+Scoop that poop: Bag it and bin it to keep your favourite places beautiful.

 Paws for thought: Look out for information signs and take extra care on cliff paths.